luckyhlin/personal-site/README.md

 ---
 TODO:

-* UI for toggle block
+* improve transition of toggle block
 * large file acceleration
 * message board
 * clearfix for the footage